AWAIAULU CONFERENCE 2024

 Fri 22 March to Sat 23 March 2024

-Ulana Pāwehe: Weaving Knowledge Through Time Conference, focuses on the integration of primary Hawaiian-language resources in the teaching and learning of Hawaiʻi’s storied past.
+Ulana Pāwehe: Weaving Knowledge Through Time Conference, focused on the integration of primary Hawaiian-language resources in the teaching and learning of Hawaiʻi’s storied past.

 He mihi, he mahalo, a he hoʻomaopopo kēia i ka nui o ʻoukou i hoʻopaʻa ihola i ka hiki ke ʻōlelo, kākau, lohe a hoʻomaopopo i ka ʻōlelo ʻōiwi, akā, i loko nō o ke kumuhana o kēia ʻaha, ʻo ia hoʻi ka hoʻohana ʻana i nā palapala kumu ʻōlelo Hawaiʻi, e mālama ʻia ana (ka nui o) ka ʻaha ma ka ʻōlelo Pelekane.
 Mahalo i ke ahonui.

-Though the focus of this conference is incorporation of historical Hawaiian-language materials, the conference will be conducted (mostly) in English.
+The focus of the conference is incorporation of historical Hawaiian-language materials

 🔎 About the conference